 Click Administration > Import Users to upload a file.

 Note: You must have Tech Admin privileges in order to use this feature.

-First you need to create the file, following our guideline below.
+First, you need to create the file, following our guidelines below.
 Then, you will drag & drop it onto our special user-import admin screen.
 But first, learn about the format of the file you need to create.

-If you don’t use Excel, that’s fine – our Import Users tool works perfectly well with any comma, semicolon or tab-delimited spreadsheet (CSV).
+When you download this file, right-click on it to open in Excel or your preferred spreadsheet program.
+Our Import Users tool works perfectly well with any comma, semicolon, or tab-delimited spreadsheet (CSV).

 Your import file needs to contain a handful of “must-have” fields so we can set up users properly.
 You can also include optional information in some fields.
 Including this information will allow you to better sort your directory and filter cycle exports.

 You can set up your own file using the list below as column headers.
 The columns must all be included, in this order.
 Required fields*

 For example “Joe”